Find a Job You Really Want In

 What can you do with a master’s degree in Statistics?

-With a master’s in Statistics, you can become a data scientist, a data analyst, or a statistician that works in the industry of your choosing.
+With a master’s in Statistics, you can pursue careers as a data scientist, data analyst, or statistician in the industry of your choice.

 -